-Before you get started purchasing scrap pieces and old furniture, it’s crucial to look at other businesses offering similar products.
+Before you start purchasing scrap pieces and old furniture, looking at other businesses offering similar products is crucial.
 Look at their price points and any information you can find on online sales, shipping, and more.
 This will help you price products more accurately.

 2. Choose a Niche